 The 100% online Master of Cyber Security from UNSW is a comprehensive program that allows for both managerial and technical training.
 In the Security Engineering specialisation, you study cloud security, penetration testing, advanced penetration testing, digital forensics, and reverse engineering.
 The skills you develop in this program will help leverage lucrative career opportunities in cybersecurity engineering.
 The 12 subjects, including core subjects and electives, are taken one at a time in 8-week blocks, allowing you to finish inside 2 years while working full-time.

 You can become a highly qualified cyber security manager with Edith Cowan University's Master of Cyber Security.
 The 100% online, 12-unit program offers a Governance study stream and is well connected to industry.
 Students typically study part-time while working full-time, completing a subject every 2 months.
-Topics include cyberspace governance, digital forensics, network security, project management, cyber security ethics, and cyberspace law and policy.
+Topics include cyberspace governance, digital forensics, network security, project management, security ethics, and cyberspace law and policy.
 The exam-free masters is open to university graduates (any discipline) and experienced professionals.
 The degree has Cybersecurity Professional accreditation with the Australian Computer Society (ACS).

-The 100% online Master of Cyber Security from UNSW is a deep program that provides managerial as well as technical instruction.
-The skills you develop will help create exciting career opportunities in cybersecurity governance.
+The 100% online Master of Cyber Security program from UNSW is deep and thorough, providing managerial as well as technical instruction.
+The cyber security skills you develop will help create exciting career opportunities in cybersecurity governance.
 Your program will consist of 4 core subjects, 4 subjects in your specialisation, and 4 electives.
 Topics in the Management specialisation include cyber operations, cyber laws, security threats and crime, and cybersecurity management and governance.
 You can finish in 2 years while working full time with an accelerated learning model.

 The UTS Online Master of Technology Management is for future-focused professionals.
 Build analytical, communication and leadership skills to manage technology-driven activities.
 In the Cybersecurity Management specialisation, you study data ethics and regulation, cybersecurity analytics, visual data analytics, and cybersecurity management.
 What you study in the rest of the technology program is up to you, with a wide range of electives available in fields such as AI, machine learning, databases, and digital strategy.
 The 100% online course is compatible with full-time work.